 More about ‘our’ performance of TheTthreepenny Opera at Malmö Stadsteater in 1946 here.

-I saw the movie from 1931 before leaving Sweden for the U.S., with the unforgettable Lotte Lenya, who at that time had a very good voice, not strong but very dramatic.
-She was ‘Die Seeräuberjenny’ (Pirate Jenny) and she sings my very favorite song with her very natural and seemingly unschooled voice.
+I saw the movie from 1931 before leaving Sweden for the U.S., The unforgettable Lotte Lenya, who at that time had a very good voice, not strong but very dramatic, was the whore and ‘Die Seeräuberjenny’ (Pirate Jenny) and she sings my very favorite song with her very natural and seemingly unschooled voice.

 I even managed to find that very recording in a CD many decade later in France.

 My favorite excerpts: